gocomet/target.js/README.md

 # Target.js!

 Target.js doesn't do much.
 But what it does, it does well.
-It is a simple UI library that adds functionality to your DOM elements using data-attributes.
+It adds functionality to your DOM elements using data-attributes.
 It lets you:

 - Show elements
 - Hide elements